 A common misconception is that upgrading your home with expensive designer fittings such as a granite countertop or Italian floorboards will hike up the value of the house.

-But 8 times out of 10, the deal-breaker will instead be the lack of crucial features of the house, leaving you out thousands of dollars.
+But the vast majority of the time, the deal-breaker will actually be the lack of crucial features of the house, leaving you with a nice kitchen, but out thousands of dollars.

 Re-prioritise and renovate smart.
 Re-do the essentials before splurging on anything else and always weigh the pros and cons of simply repairing your property or improving it.

-In this blog, we explore how much home upgrades payback (maybe even add a few more zeros to the asking price) and which renovations are best left off your list.
+In this blog, we explore how much home upgrades return and which renovations are best left off your list.

 Top 6 Renovations That Add Value To Your Home